What types of hawks can you find in Indiana?

 After doing some research, I was amazed at all the different hawk species in Indiana!
 These birds of prey come in all shapes and sizes, live in all sorts of habitats, and even eat widely different foods, from insects to reptiles to mammals.

-Below are the 9 types of hawks that live in Indiana!
+Below are the 9 types of hawks in Indiana!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hawk hunting on my cams RIGHT NOW!)

 This hawk is common in Indiana and is a species that many people are familiar with.

 These large raptors are often seen on long drives in the countryside, soaring in the sky or perched on a fence post.
 The plumage color of Red-tailed Hawks can be anything from nearly white to virtually black, so coloration is not a reliable indicator.
 The best way to identify them is by looking for their characteristic red tail. 🙂